 When to call your prescriber

-Most injections go smoothly - a small drop of blood or a brief sting are normal.
-The list below covers things that aren't normal and warrant a phone call to your prescriber:
+A small drop of blood or a brief sting can occur with injections.
+The list below covers things that warrant a phone call to your prescriber:

 Frequently Asked Questions